 Summer is not only the height of Germany's travel season, but it is also one of the most expensive time to visit.
 Between June and August, prices for airfares and hotels are at their highest and won’t go down until September.

 Book your flight for about three months in advance to find the best prices.
 Look for accommodations as soon as your flight is booked to find the most reasonable rates and widest selection.
 (Although we do have a post on last-minute Oktoberfest accommodations if you want to make a run at the beginning of fall).

 In summer, the grayness of winter has finally subsided and the days are long and sunny...most of the time.
-There are occasional rain showers and thunderstorms (always bring a rain jacket), but day time temperatures range between 71° and 80° F.
+There are occasional rain showers and thunderstorms (always bring a rain jacket), but daytime temperatures range between 71 and 80-degrees F.